srudqvist/DataAnalyticsAssignments/README.md

 # DataAnalyticsAssignments
-Repository for the programming assignments in the class Data Analytics
+Repository for the programming assignments in the class Data Analytics.